 This approach doesn’t work all that well for personal injury firms though.
 It’s unlikely that an accident victim is thinking about consuming a new episode of an injury podcast weekly to build that trust.

-Instead, lawyers should think of a podcast as a way to create valuable content that can then be repurposed on social media channels.
+Instead, lawyers should think of a podcast as a way to create valuable content that can then be repurposed on social media channels and help your law firm’s SEO via backlink opportunities when you create a dedicated landing page for it on your site.

 This builds credibility and following with a broad range of people who might not actually be your target audience but know people who are.